Photos courtesy of Mecum Auctions, Inc.

 For 1972, the Cyclone reverted back to being a performance option package, but this time it was for the Mercury Montego.
 A mere 30 Mercury Montego Cyclone performance package cars were produced in 1972, with 20 of them having 429 engines.

-Racing Success Throughout
+Racing Success of the Cyclone

 The compact Mercury Comet Cyclone achieved initial success in drag racing.
 When the Cyclone became a midsize machine, it raced in NASCAR with its siblings the Ford Fairlane and later the Fairlane’s successor, the Torino.
 The fourth generation Cyclone dominated the series, with 18 wins out of 32 races in 1971 for the Wood Brothers Racing #21 Mercury Cyclone.